Accessibility Reports and Multi-Year Plans

 Accommodations for students with identified special education needs often include access to assistive technology through Special Equipment Amount (SEA) claims.

-The Ministry of Education approved over 1,500 SEA claims for the purchase of assistive technology for students with special needs during the 2023-2024 school year.
-Another 1,200 devices were updated/refreshed.
+The Ministry of Education approved approximately 1,500 SEA claims for the purchase of assistive technology for students with special needs during the 2024-2025 school year.

 Hearing Assistive Technology

-- Digital receivers: The signal from digital transmitters can be picked up by a variety of different receivers.
+- Digital receivers – The signal from digital transmitters can be picked up by a variety of receivers.
 Many receivers are connected to or integrated with personal amplification devices like hearing aids, cochlear implants, or bone conduction hearing aids.
 These personal amplification devices augment the received audio signal for the user.
 In addition, some students may use ear-level receivers that are not integrated with amplification devices.
-In some classrooms, Soundfield speakers are used to distribute the speech signal from the speaker throughout the room to improve the listening environment for all.
+In some classrooms, soundfield speakers are used to distribute the speech signal from the speaker throughout the room to improve the listening environment for all.

 Vision Assistive Technology